itskender/sitosandro/content/about/_index.md

 He investigates social aspects related to the contemporary, and his practice draws on the languages of documentary photography.
 His most recents works examine the themes of memory, its mechanisms of transmissions, family archives, and language as a binding force within communities.

 He collaborated with several photographers, artists and Institutions including [Alessandro Imbriaco](http://www.alessandroimbriaco.com/news.html), [Giorgio Di Noto](http://www.giorgiodinoto.com), [ICCD](http://iccd.beniculturali.it) and [Leporello](https://leporello-books.com/) bookshop, gaining valuable experience and expanding his artistic horizons. \
-He has been the studio manager and assistant curator of Magnum Photos photographer [Paolo Pellegrin](https://www.magnumphotos.com/photographer/paolo-pellegrin/) for the last 2 and a half years.
+He has been the studio manager and assistant curator of Magnum Photos photographer [Paolo Pellegrin](https://www.magnumphotos.com/photographer/paolo-pellegrin/) for 3 years.

 He is currently living and working in Rome as a freelance photographer.